Go Ad-Free

 A Generic Drug Scandal That Amazed Even Us!

 When I first started writing about pharmaceuticals back in the early 1970s, I was a huge fan of generic drugs.
 I thought this was the best deal in health care.
-When pricey brand name meds lost their patents, a patient could request a less expensive generic formulation that would be identical.
+When pricey brand name meds lost their patents, a patient could request a less expensive generic formulation that would be “identical.”
 In those days, people paid for medicines out of pocket.
 Moreover, generic drug companies manufactured their products in the USA.
 But all that has changed.
-What’s worse, we have just stumbled onto a huge generic drug scandal that takes our breath away.
+What’s worse, we have just stumbled onto another huge generic drug scandal that takes our breath away.
 And the FDA is right in the middle of this mess.

-How Does FDA Approve Generic Drugs?
+How Does the FDA Approve Generic Drugs?

 Ask most doctors, nurses, pharmacists or hospital administrators how generic drugs make it to market and you are likely to get a blank stare.
-Push a little harder and about the best you will get is something like this: “the Food and Drug Administration approves them and the FDA must know what it’s doing.”
+Push a little harder and about the best you will get is something like this:

 It’s way more complicated than that!
 As far as the idea that “the FDA knows what it’s doing,” I am not so sure.
+The latest drug scandal involves generic Viagra, generic Cialis and potentially hundreds of other medications.
+Anna Edney for Blomberg (July 9, 2024), has revealed another generic drug mess.

 First, the brand name drug companies do not have to reveal anything about their process for making the original formulation.
 The information is “proprietary.”
 And the FDA does not share such information with generic manufacturers.